DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-install.md

 }
 ```

-this setting is the current default for new Next.js projects, and ensures that Typescript understands imports the
+This setting is the current default for new Next.js projects, and ensures that Typescript understands imports the
 same way that the Webpack bundler does.